 Diabetes is a metabolic disease.

 Resetting your metabolism takes a custom plan, which our expert team at Progressive will provide for you.
-We don’t want you to struggle and feel frustrated, take prescription medications for life, and or struggle with getting real results.
-Let us build a customized program just for you, based on your unique metabolism.
+We don’t want you to feel frustrated, take prescription medications for life or struggle with getting real results.
+Let us build a customized program just for you to fight your diabetes, based on your unique metabolism.

 Talk to us at Progressive about this new model of care.

 About Integrative Medicine

 Integrative medicine is a comprehensive, science-based approach to medical care that draws on the best of many different specialties: natural medicine, allopathic (or conventional) medicine, diagnostic testing, nutrition, metabolism, detoxification, nutritional supplements, customized diets, acupuncture, chiropractic, and massage, among others.
 In integrative medicine, natural medical therapies are preferred as a way to mimic and enhance the body’s natural healing abilities while minimizing unwanted side effects.